JZorvan/JS-Math-Quiz-Object/README.md

-# JS-Math-Quiz-Object
+# JS Math Quiz: Using an Object

-Simple JS app Math Quiz using a Multi-Dimensional Array
+Simple JS app Math Quiz using an Object